-- The use of Public Space Protection Orders / By-laws to implement dog-leash restrictions in sensitive locations, such as the Northumbria Coast SPA (within the 6 km visitor pressure catchment) during the period September to April. - The use of Public Space Protection Orders / By-laws to restrict the use of quad bikes, motor bikes and other powered vehicles in areas where unacceptable impacts are occurring, and to restrict shooting. - The use of a Coastal Ranger to monitor adherence to Public Space Protection Orders / Bylaws, and to issue fines where necessary.
-If monitoring shows that dog-leash restrictions are not sufficient then dog bans will be introduced instead. - A Coastal Ranger will also: monitor the European sites; manage the design and publication of educational information; promote walking routes; educate the local community; organise volunteers; and coordinate educational / promotional events. - The use of alternative coastal locations, particularly cliff-tops rather than intertidal habitat, will be promoted by: a) preparing leaflets that are specifically aimed at dog walkers; b) encouraging access to the England Coast Path rather the shore, using interpretation panels (including an explanation of the shore's importance for wintering birds) and clear signage; c) providing dog waste bins at regular intervals; and d) upgrading access as necessary. - Implementation and promotion of the Council initiatives 'Beach Watch' and 'Friends of the Coast'.
-The Coastal Warden will contribute to the recruitment of volunteers, who will be trained to lead walks, promote best practice for dog walking and police irresponsible behaviour. - Information panels will be erected along the coast to raise awareness of the existence and importance of the European sites and the qualifying features (i.e. species and habitats of interest).
-Information panels will be erected at key access points and sensitive locations where the risk of disturbance is greatest.
+- 8.67 A range of measures are proposed that are designed to control visitor activities and behaviour, either as a result of education or through policing of byelaws and other enforceable control measures.
+The proposed measures are: - The use of Public Space Protection Orders / By-laws to implement dog-leash restrictions in sensitive locations, i.e. Parson's Rocks and South Bents during the period September to April. - The use of appropriately trained personnel to monitor adherence to Public Space Protection Orders / By-laws, and to issue fines where necessary.
+If monitoring shows that dog-leash restrictions are not sufficient then dog bans will be introduced instead within relevant areas. - Appropriately trained personnel will also: monitor the European sites (with respect to bird presence and distribution, as well as visitor-related disturbance); manage the design and publication of educational information; promote walking routes (including the England Coast Path rather the shore); educate the local community; organise volunteers; and coordinate educational / promotional events. - Implementation and promotion of the Council initiatives 'Beach Watch' and 'Friends of the Coast'.
+Appropriately trained personnel will contribute to the recruitment of volunteers, who will be trained to lead walks, promote best practice for dog walking and police irresponsible behaviour.